modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 #### Meetings Participated

-It is unkown what this number actually represents, it does not equal the total meetings participated (scheduled + adhoc) or the unique number of meetings joined below.
+It is unkown what this number actually represents.
+It does not equal the total meetings participated (scheduled + adhoc) or the unique number of meetings joined below.

 #### Total Meetings

-This number is the unique number of meetings joined, it does not equal any number in the per user report
+The unique number of meetings joined.
+It does not equal any number in the per user report

 #### 1:1 Calls

-aka Peer 2 Peer (P2P) calls, not meetings.
+The unique number of 1:1 calls.
+Also known as Peer 2 Peer (P2P) calls, not meetings.
+It does not equal any number in the per user report

 #### Audio Time

-number of audio minutes the users in your tenant are involved in (send, receive or both)
+The number of audio minutes the users in your tenant are involved in (send, receive or both)

 - If you were in a call or conference and were on mute for the duration, your send audio minutes would be 0.
 - If you were in a call or conference and were receiving audio, your recieve audio minutes would be the duration of your participation in that call or meeting